Jcparkyn/dpoint/README.md

 We use an Extended Kalman Filter (EKF) to fuse the VPE estimates with the inertial data from the accelerometer and gyroscope, and refine the estimates in real-time using the Rauch-Tung-Striebel (RTS) algorithm.
 To account for time delay from the camera frames, we use a negative-time measurement update algorithm.
 The EKF is implemented using NumPy and [Numba](https://numba.pydata.org/).

-The use of inertial measurements dramatically reduces latency compared to a camera-only implementation, while also improving accuracy and report rate for fast movements.
+Using inertial measurements allows us to dramatically reduce latency compared to a camera-only implementation, while also improving accuracy and report rate for fast movements.